 You know you want your special day but how do you choose where?
-So many things are optional for a wedding – should we have a cake or dessert bar, a DJ or a band, a photographer or a photobooth – but one thing every wedding needs is a venue!
+So many things are optional for a wedding: should we have a cake or dessert bar; a DJ or a band; a photographer or a photobooth?
+One thing every wedding needs is a venue!
 So how do you find the right venue for you?

 In the UK we are extremely lucky to have such a wide and varied amount of venues to choose from.
-You could say your vows in a traditional church or perhaps you’d prefer something more individual like the beach with the waves washing over your feet!
+You could say your vows in a traditional church.
+Perhaps you’d prefer something more individual like the beach with the waves washing over your feet!
 Whatever you’re looking for, traditional or unique, there is plenty to choose from.
 Here are some top tips to finding the right venue for your wedding.

 First things first, talk to a wedding planner!
 Of course you'd expect me to say that, but a planner can actually really help you here.
-They can find the venue for you, even identifying some of those lesser known gems you wouldn't have found by yourselves.
-Their searching on your behalf is also saving you the time and hassle of trawling all the directory sites yourself and sometimes money as they can negotiate discounts on your behalf.
+They can find the venue for you, even identifying some of those lesser known gems you wouldn't find by yourselves.
+Searching on your behalf they're saving you time: the hassle of trawling all the directory sites yourself; and sometimes money as they can negotiate discounts on your behalf.

-However, if you're not sure about a planner, the next thing you should do is decide how much you can afford to allocate to your wedding as a whole.
+Even if you're not sure about a planner, the next thing you need to think about is budget.
+You should decide how much you can afford to allocate to your wedding as a whole.
 If you’d like some pointers on how to figure that out, take a look at our ‘How much does a wedding cost’ blog.
-Once you know what your overall budget is, and how the costs need to be broken down you will know how much you can afford to spend on your venue.
+Once you know what your overall budget is and how it breaks down, you will know how much you can afford to spend on your venue.
 Typically though, you should be able to allocate around a quarter of your budget to your venue hire.

 So, you decided how much you can spend, the style you’d like.
 The next big factor is how many people you’ll be inviting.
 If you’ve always dreamt of having everyone you know there to watch you on your big day this will definitely affect the size (and cost) of venue required.
 There is no point booking a venue that will only seat 50 guests if you plan on inviting 100!
 On the other hand, if a more intimate affair suits you both better, you may be able to spend more on your venue as your costs per head will be less.

-In the words of Phil and Kirsty, location, location, location.
+In the words of Phil and Kirsty, location, location, location!
 You need to consider how you (and your guests) will get to your wedding.
-If your ceremony and reception venue are in different locations will it be easy for everyone to get from one place to another?
-Will you need to book a hotel the night before the wedding, are there hotels close by, will there be enough accommodation options for your guests?
+When your ceremony and reception venue are in different locations ensure it's easy for everyone to get from one place to another.
+Will you need to book a hotel the night before the wedding?
+Are there hotels close by, will there be enough accommodation options for your guests?